 It is unclear how the worker fell, why he was not wearing any fall protection gear or whether he was repairing the equipment.
 However, according to the Occupational Health and Safety Administration (OSHA), most falls that occur in work settings are entirely preventable.
 Given this is not the first incident, this industrial terminal needs to do better to ensure its workers are protected from preventable accidents in the future.

-Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. is a personal injury law firm that fights for victims of workplace accidents in Washington, Virginia and Maryland.
+Koonz, McKenney, Johnson & DePaolis L.L.P. is a personal injury law firm that fights for victims of workplace accidents in Virginia.
+Contact us for a free consultation.